The Voyage of the Frog

 Guided Reading Level:

-Death, Grief, Loss, Survival, Courage, Bravery, Heroism, Determination and Perseverance, Understanding Self and Others, Grief and Sadness
+Death, Grief, Loss, Survival, Courage, Bravery, Heroism, Determination and Perseverance, Understanding Self and Others, Boats and Underwater Craft, Grief and Sadness

 David thought he was alone, that the ocean around him was all there was of the world.
 The wind screamed, the waves towered, and his boat, the twenty-two foot fiberglass FROG, skidded and bucked and, each moment, filled deeper and grew heavier with sea water.